-We continued to maintain a strong balance sheet throughout the first quarter of 2006 and finished the quarter with a cash balance of approximately \$776 million and an undrawn credit facility.
-As a result of ramping new programs and expected stronger end market demand in the second quarter, we deployed approximately \$100 million for working capital requirements and capacity expansion to support anticipated higher revenue in the coming quarters.
+We continued to maintain a strong balance sheet throughout the first half of 2006 and finished the first half with a cash balance of approximately \$748 million and an undrawn credit facility.
+We deployed approximately \$100 million in the first half of 2006 for working capital requirements to support the introduction and ramping of new programs.
+In addition, we expended \$124.5 million to date for capital assets to support growth and capacity expansion in anticipation of higher revenue in the coming quarters.

-Acquisitions:
+Acquisitions and divestitures: